auditandprofit/treeprompting/README.md

 python -m dag_tree prompt.txt --max-depth 3 --concurrency 2
 ```

-By default, the tool writes incremental results beside the prompt file (e.g., `prompt.txt.json`) and prints the completed tree to stdout.
+By default, the tool writes incremental results beside the prompt file (e.g., `prompt.txt.json`) and prints the completed information space map to stdout.

-### Resuming an Existing Tree
+### Resuming an Existing Information Space

 Use `--resume-from` with a JSON file previously produced by the tool.
 Expansion continues from any leaf nodes that are still shallower than `--max-depth`.
 When resuming, the output file defaults to the resume path.